muwerk/munet/README.md

 The library provides:

-- WiFi station, acces point or both using configuration data from LittleFS/SPIFFS file system (s.b.).
+- WiFi station, access point or both using configuration data from LittleFS/SPIFFS file system (s.b.).
   Connection to the WiFi network is established automatically.
 The library handles reconnect and error recovery gracefully.
 - Over-the-air (OTA) update is supported with one line of code [optional]